Ikhlasulov/Namaz/README.md

 ## Key Features

 - **Prayer Time Display**: Displays the current time and the times for Fajr, Sunrise, Dhuhr, Asr, Sunset, Maghrib, Isha, Imsak, Midnight, Firstthird, and Lastthird.
-- **Customizable Settings**: Allows users to customize the clock format (12-hour or 24-hour), select their timezone, city, and calculation method.
+- **Customizable Settings**: Allows users to select their city, and calculation method.
 - **Missed Prayers Tracker**: Keeps track of missed prayers and provides an interface to manage them.
-- **Automatic Timezone Adjustment**: Automatically adjusts prayer times based on the selected timezone and UTC offset.
 - **User-Friendly Interface**: Features a sleek and intuitive interface with easy navigation between settings, missed prayers, and about sections.

 ## How It Works